 Systems and Pricing

 Cisco Webex offers three paid editions.
 All paid editions offer the same core features but support different numbers of meeting attendees: Starter, Plus, and Business.
 Smaller teams who only need to meet with two other people at a time can use Webex’s free version until they’re ready to upgrade.

 GoToMeeting foregoes the free version for a 30-day free trial, but let’s be honest, if you’re anything other than a brand new startup, you’re going to need a paid version anyway.
 Their solution also comes in three editions: Professional, Business, and Call, which support 150, 250, and 3,000 participants, respectively.

 Making Your Final Decision

 Since their features and pricing are incredibly similar, choosing between Webex vs. GoToMeeting will have a lot to do with your preferences for user experience.
 Do you want to run virtual conferences from a floating control panel with collapsible menus (GoToMeeting) or a dedicated window (Webex)?
 Do you want slightly higher resolution (GoToMeeting) or the ability to share downloadable files in-meeting (Webex)?

 Still having trouble deciding?
 Call one our our expert Technology Advisors for a free consultation.
-And if you’re looking for video conferencing as part of a larger office communications suite, check out our VoIP Product Selection Tool.
+And if you’re looking for video conferencing as part of a larger office communications suite, check out our VoIP software category page.
 You can browse vendors and get a custom recommendation based on your needs and requirements.